Why I Write

 I developed severe hives, OCD, anxiety and sleeplessness.
 That, I thought, was to be the worst pain.
 It was not.

 Alistair Perry, who had taken up his appointment at the same time as me, had not been actively performing his duties between 2016 and 2017, consequently putting pressure on me to take on his duties as well as mine.
 This went on for several months.
 He was seemingly given simple jobs to do in and around the schools.
 I queried why he was so absent.
 Why he was ‘just wandering around the schools’ without a current DBS?
 I was never given an answer.
-I later found that he had been arrested and charged with indecent assault against a 16-year-old in the summer of 2016.
-When I discovered this in the press in the late autumn of 2017 when I was redundant, I became hysterical – physically sick and in tears.
+I later found that he had been arrested and charged with indecent assault against a 16-year-old in the summer of 2016, but was never suspended from school duties, while he had been arrested and charged with these serious and heinous acts he remained in post with full access to children; vulnerable children.
+When I discovered this in the press in the late autumn of 2017 when I had become redundant, I became hysterical – physically sick and in tears.
 A man that I had trusted.
 I had worked faithfully with.
 Somebody I had praised.
 Someone that was still given access to vulnerable pupils by the chair and governors.
 That, I thought, was to be the worst pain.
 It was not.

 Despite the overwhelming evidence of the witnesses during Alistair’s trial, the chair of the Trust, my former boss, Trevor Smallwood and other governors defended their former and now disgraced Bristol executive headteacher accused of touching a girl.

 “During the course of our working relationship, I have no doubt of his honesty, integrity or behaviour,” Mr Wynn-Jones added.
 Also supporting Perry is Trevor Smallwood, chairman of the Venturers Trust and former chairman of transport firm FirstGroup, which runs most of the buses in the city.